afragen/troop262/README.md

 README
 ======

-This is a child theme based upon Desk Mess Mirrored by Edward Cassie.
+This is a child theme based upon Scout Troop by Handsomeweb.com.
 It is for the BSA Troop 262 website.